forkcms/documentation/README.md

 # Fork CMS Documentation

+## This repository is now deprecated, all the documentation can now be found at (https://github.com/forkcms/forkcms/tree/master/docs)

 [![Slack Status](https://fork-cms.herokuapp.com/badge.svg)](https://fork-cms.herokuapp.com/)

 This repository contains the documentation of Fork CMS.
 The documentation files are automatically updated on [http://docs.fork-cms.com](http://docs.fork-cms.com)